smartsella/smartsella/README.md

 [🔭 Here's my 🌐 Portfolio](https://smartsella.github.io/portfolio/)

-👨‍💻 I am a Certified Mern Full Stack Developer with a strong foundation in front-end and back-end technologies.
+👨‍💻 I am a Web Developer skilled in JavaScript, React.js, and Node.js, with a strong foundation in both front-end and back-end development.

-🌱 I enjoy working on scalable applications and database-driven solutions.
+🌱 I enjoy building responsive, scalable websites and interactive web applications.

-💡 Passionate about problem solving, DSA, and applying modern development practices.
+💡 Passionate about problem-solving, clean code, and applying modern web development practices.

-🚀 Currently exploring Spring Boot, and Cloud deployment to strengthen my full-stack skills.
+🚀 Currently exploring advanced React patterns, API integrations, and backend optimizations to sharpen my full-stack skills.

-🎯 My career goal is to become a Web Developer contributing to impactful products that make a difference.
+🎯 My career goal is to grow as a Web Developer, contributing to impactful projects that deliver real value to users.

-⚡ Fun fact: I love solving coding challenges and experimenting with new tools.
+⚡ Fun fact: I love solving JavaScript challenges and experimenting with new tools and frameworks.

-💼 Actively seeking Website Developer / React js and Mern Full Stack opportunities
+💼 Actively seeking opportunities in Website Development / React.js / Full Stack (MERN) roles.

 🌍 Connect with me on
 <p> </p>